mzazon/awesome-cloud-projects/aws/cross-org-data-sharing-blockchain/cross-org-data-sharing-blockchain.md

     echo "✅ Created CloudWatch monitoring for cross-organization operations"
     ```

     The monitoring infrastructure is now active, providing real-time visibility into all aspects of the cross-organization data sharing system.
-This comprehensive monitoring enables proactive issue detection, performance optimization, and compliance verification.
-The dashboards provide stakeholders with actionable insights into system health, while automated alarms ensure rapid response to any operational issues that could impact data sharing capabilities.
+This comprehensive monitoring enables proactive issue detection, performance optimization, and compliance verification with automated alerting for rapid response to operational issues.

 12. **Create Access Control and Compliance Monitoring**:

     Access control and compliance monitoring are essential for maintaining regulatory compliance and ensuring data security in cross-organization environments.
-This step implements fine-grained IAM policies that enforce least privilege access principles and continuous compliance monitoring that tracks data access patterns, retention policies, and regulatory requirements.
-The compliance monitoring system helps organizations meet requirements for regulations like GDPR, HIPAA, and SOX by providing automated compliance checks and audit trail analysis.
+This step implements fine-grained [IAM policies](https://docs.aws.amazon.com/managed-blockchain/latest/managementguide/managed-blockchain-security.html) that enforce least privilege access principles and continuous compliance monitoring for regulations like GDPR, HIPAA, and SOX.

     ```bash
-    # Create IAM policy for cross-organization access control
+    # Create comprehensive IAM policy for cross-organization access control
     cat > cross-org-access-policy.json << 'EOF'
 {
     "Version": "2012-10-17",